Another one of those terms is “refeed”. You see it mentioned quite a bit, but it’s hardly ever defined or explained.

 A quick note on fiber intake – When carb intake gets really high fiber tends to follow.
 Fiber is great, it has a ton of health benefits but like most things there comes a point to diminishing returns.
 Try to keep fiber intake in check (under 80g or so) to prevent the possibility of GI distress and micronutrient malabsorption.

 2- Refeeds can be quite anabolic.
 Think back to where we talked about anabolic vs. catabolic states above.

-The leaner someone gets and the longer they have been dieting the more frequently they should refeed.
-Start out refeeding once a week and then move on to twice a week.
-Very rarely will anyone need or benefit from refeeding more than three times a week.
+The leaner someone gets and the longer they have been dieting the greater benefit they would see from a longer refeed.
+You can start out refeeding one or two days a week and transition to three days a week.
+Very rarely will anyone need or benefit from refeeding more than three days a week.

 Refeeds have a tendency to spike body weight for the days following.
 This doesn’t always happen but it’s pretty common.
 It’s nothing to be concerned with.
-When you think about it, its pretty clear why.
-Carbohydrates store in muscle and liver and every gram of carbohydrate holds around 3g of water.
+When you think about it, it’s pretty clear why.
+Carbohydrates are stored in muscle and liver while every gram of carbohydrate holds around 3g of water.

 So as you can see most if not all weight gain associated with a refeeds tend to be water weight.
 The same can not be said for the binge, 10,000 calorie cheat day.
 Water balances out in a day or two, the damage done by a 10,000 calorie blow out tends to stick around for longer.